sguox002/leetcode/leetcode-all.md

 Take a greedy step and reduce to a smaller problem.
 Generally need some insights.
 Most time, greedy approach is incorrect.
 So use it by caution. greedy can often be approached using recursion.

+<<-1111	Maximum Nesting Depth of Two Valid Parentheses Strings    		72.3%	Medium
+very confusing question. count, ( +1 and ) -1. odd number group, even number group. greedy.
+->>

+<<-1121	Divide Array Into Increasing Sequences    		57.6%	Hard
+given a sorted array, and k. find out if this array can be divided one or more dijoint increasing subsequence of length >=k.
+- get the histogram, the highest frequency indicates number of parts we shall divide.
+- greedy: decrease the all the number with maxfreq by 1 (if less than k, we need keep going until we have k.
+->>

 <<-1147	Longest Chunked Palindrome Decomposition    		59.1%	Hard
 problem: decompose into parts and the parts form a palindrome pattern.